Came up with one or two fine saves to keep Barca at bay, but the visitors' pressure was simply too much to handle.

 A good marking job on Villa, for the most part, and could not be faulted for effort throughout.
 Seemed a little stretched once Barca gained a three goal advantage, though.

 His first half was solid, but Barca simply managed to make too many incursions into his territory on the left flank after the break, as three of their goals initiated down that side.

-Worked hard along with the rest of the defence to deny Barca space on the ball, and for most of the first half, such a strategy seemed to bear fruit.
+Worked hard along with the rest of the defense to deny Barca space on the ball, and for most of the first half, such a strategy seemed to bear fruit.
 A little shot for pace after the break, though, and one horrible challenge on Messi was lucky to be punished only with a yellow card.

-Gave a good account of himself in the air as he gave no quarter in defence.
+Gave a good account of himself in the air as he gave no quarter in defense.
 He went too far on one occasion, though, as he tripped up Pedro in the first half to earn him a deserved booking.

 Really gave his side hope in the first half with his never-say-die attitude in midfield.
 Forced the likes of Xavi and Messi out of their comfort zone with his relentless pressing, and had the rest of the team matched his effort, Rayo's fortunes may have well been different.

 Got the ball in dangerous positions once or twice, but his influence of the match offensively was always limited.
 Often overrun in the middle of the park.

 Had one snapped volley that flashed over the bar, but otherwise, his contributions were decidedly average as he failed to inspire much on the wings.
 Substituted just before the hour mark as he had drifted completely from the game by that point.

 Sparked Rayo forward on a few occasions with his drive when on the ball.
 Came close twice to hitting the back of the net, but shot the first chance straight at Valdes, and headed the second over the bar.
 Still, though, the main offensive threat for the hosts.